LEARNAcademy/syllabus/ruby/intro.md

   - .delete
   - .index
   - .swapcase

-### [] Arrays Challenges

-- Create an array that contains the name of at least five TV shows
+- Create an array that contains the name of at least five TV shows you enjoy.
-- Find the length of the array
+- Find the length of the array.
-- Return the first item in the array
+- Return the first item in the array.
-- Return the fourth item in the array
+- Return the fourth item in the array.
-- Permanently reverse the order of the array
+- Permanently reverse the order of the array.
-- Create a new empty array for your top favorite TV shows
+- Create a new empty array for your top favorite TV shows.
-- From the full TV show array, add your top two favorite shows to the empty array
+- Using the full TV show array, add your top two favorite shows to the empty array.

 ---